 Social Signals

-Our site isn’t really big on social media engagement, and SEO is still a pretty nerdy and niche topic in Singapore Hence forth, there’s not much likes or follows on our social media.
+Our site isn’t really big on social media engagement.
+There’s not much likes or follows on our social media.
 It is arguable that social signals may be one of the factors that can help you “escape the sandbox”.

-To help with that that, you can run a paid social media engagement campaign on Meta ads.
+To help with that, you can run a paid social media engagement campaign on Meta ads.
 Or you can choose to leave it.
 I didn’t run any engagement ads.
+However, for basic social signals, you can get your Facebook profile, Instagram and LinkedIn company page up!

 One of our targeted pages is also ranked on the 4th to 5th page of local SERPs.
 However, despite continuing to build high quality links and publish content onwards in August 2024 (the 3rd month), there has been no movement on the search results.